31 Jul How to Get More Customers For Your Business – A Step-by-Step Guide

 Always make sure your lead information is updated in your main CRM system.

-You can connect your landing page to your CRM to track the lead and automate sending the offer information.
+You can connect your landing page to your CRM to track the leads and automate sending the offer information.

 Step 10 – Thank you Page